SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used to delete a job from the DB

 What it does:
+  1. Loads the DB using loadDB
-  1. Removes the job from the jobs and rounds table using db.exec()
+  2. Removes the job from the jobs and rounds table using db.exec()

 <br>
 <div id='queryTable'></div>